aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-xmp-metadata/_index.md

 A: The library can process images up to 2 GB in size, and it uses a streaming architecture to keep RAM consumption modest.

 **Q: Is there a trial version available for Aspose.PSD?**
-A: Yes, you can explore the capabilities of Aspose.PSD by obtaining a free trial [here](https://releases.aspose.com/).
+A: Yes, you can explore the capabilities of Aspose.PSD by obtaining a free trial from the [Aspose.PSD free trial download](https://releases.aspose.com/).

 **Q: Where can I seek support for Aspose.PSD-related queries?**
 A: For any assistance or queries, visit the [Aspose.PSD forum](https://forum.aspose.com/c/psd/34).